jongs/jongs.github.io/_posts/2021-01-23-diffusion-of-power.md

 **III**

 The right amount of power is like water.
-Too much power and we get ice; a static system that can’t change.
+Too much concerntration of power and we get ice; a static system that can’t change.
 Complete dissipation of power and we get a gas; the random bouncing of particles that can’t coordinate.
 We want power to be, as the Santa Fe Institute crew says, at the edge of chaos; sufficiently well structured that organization and coordination is possible, but suffictly loose that change and learning is constantly happening.

 I think we are coming out of an ice age of power.
 My fellow countryman Moises Naim calls this [the end of power](https://www.amazon.com/End-Power-Boardrooms-Battlefields-Churches/dp/1469031205).
 Big nations-states are breaking; since WWII, the number of nation-states tripled.
 Minority parties continue to grow in number and representation in Europe.
 We have more primaries than ever in the U.S. Around the globe, there are very few dictators left .